demisto/content-docs/docs/become-a-tech-partner.md

 ## 3. Identify the Use Cases

-Once you're accepted in the program, we'll provide you access to a few resources, including our <a href="https://support.demisto.com" target="_blank">Support Portal</a>.
+Once you're accepted in the program, we'll provide you access to a few resources, including our [Support Portal](https://support.demisto.com)Support Portal.
 We'll also reach out to schedule a 60 minute technical call to identify the use cases.
 We expect a representative of your technical team to be in the call.
 Typically the flow of the call is:
 - General overview/demo of Demisto, its capabilities and integration requirements
 - General overview/demo of your product(s)